 UV and IR penetrate the dermis layer of the skin at different depths, but both affect the quality of the skins elastic fibers (elastin).
 The process causes the production of a unique enzyme which is responsible for dermis fiber degradation resulting in a loss of firmness.

-Electromagnetic Radiation has a vast and diverse effect on the health of human skin.
+Electromagnetic Radiation is the newest form of pollution and it has a vast and diverse effect on the health of human skin.
 Although photobiologic studies of sunlight date back to Sir Isaac Newton in 1671, most available studies focused mainly on the UV radiation part of the Electromagnetic Spectrum.

 The effects of both visible light and infrared radiation until recently, have not been clearly explained.
 Various biological effects have been shown to be exerted by visible light radiation including erythema, pigmentation, thermal damage and free radical production.
 It has also been shown that visible light can induce indirect DNA damage through the generation of reactive oxygen species.